 Exact sales figures for Paper Towns are tough to come by.
 Green has entered the upper echelons of writers as his books have all joined the bestsellers list.
 In fact, The Fault in Our Stars was competing admirably with the likes of the Game of Thrones series for sales.

-Green has made more than 3 million in book sales and that’s without considering the income for movies deals for his works as well as his social media streams.
+Green has made more than 3 million in book sales and that’s without considering the income for movie deals for his works as well as his social media streams.
 The author is creating quite a legacy for himself.

 The film adaptation of the novel stars Nat Wolff as Q and model-turned-actor Cara Delevinge.
 The movie did not receive the best critical response with Rotten Tomatoes rating it around 58 percent based on 141 reviews with an audience score of just 47 percent.